translatoria/translatoria.github.io/README.md

 - 👋 Hi, I’m Victoria, an English into Brazilian Portuguese translator.
 - 😄 My pronouns are she/her.
 - 🌱 I specialize in health/well-being, culinary, and fashion.
-- 👀 I'm on GitHub because when I was a student, I created a translation agency's website using HTML and CSS.
+- 👀 I'm on GitHub because when I was a student, I created a translation agency's website for educational purposes.
+I did it solely with HTML and CSS.
-This website was localized into Brazilian Portuguese by me for educational purposes.
+This website was then localized into Brazilian Portuguese by me also for educational purposes.
 Now, I want to deploy it to showcase my work :)

 You can reach me on LinkedIn: https://linkedin.com/in/victoriacabraltranslator